Teacher Interview Mistakes - What Not To Do

 - Inappropriate Clothing:

 - One candidate came to an interview wearing leopard skin pants and a spaghetti-strap top.
-The meeting didn't last more than a few minutes.
+The meeting didn't last more than a few minutes, so knowing what to wear to a teaching interview is important.

 - Ladies should wear either a conservative dress or a two piece suit.
 Men will not go wrong with dress slacks and a jacket or a two-piece suit.
 Wear a tie, just to be on the safe side.
 Make sure your shoes are polished and not ratted.